Home Reviews 3 Best Flea and Tick Treatments for Dogs Compared: Frontline vs. Seresto...

 Fleas don't just cause itchy dogs and annoyed owners, they can also carry diseases and cause some serious health issues.
 Fleas also infect your dog with tapeworms, which are another parasite that can cause a lot of problems.
 That's why every pet owner needs to have the best flea and tick treatment for dogs on hand at all times.

-Trust me, with over 20 years of dog ownership under my belt I've had a few run-ins with these little buggers.
+Trust me, with over 20 years of dog ownership under my belt, I've had a few run-ins with these little buggers.
 It is much easier to prevent fleas than it is to get rid of them once your pet is infested.
-And preventing ticks is a lot cheaper than dealing with the health issues that they can lead to.
+Preventing ticks is a lot cheaper than dealing with the health issues that they can lead to.

-The Best Flea and Tick Treatments for Dogs TestAnother thing I've learned over the years is that there are many of the best flea and tick treatment for dogs and each claims to be better than the rest.
+The Best Flea and Tick Treatments for Dogs TestAnother thing I've learned over the years is that there are many of the best flea and tick treatments for dogs, and each claims to be better than the rest.
 Unfortunately, our country doesn't have high standards for these types of products.
-This has lead to a number of commercial flea and tick treatments that are not safe for pets or humans.
+This has led to a number of commercial flea and tick treatments that are not safe for pets or humans.

 There are also many different types of flea and tick products that you can choose from.
 Oral preventatives are becoming very popular, and we are all familiar with flea collars and topical preventatives.
 Let's not forget about the flea sprays and powder treatment options.